 Students head abroad

-During Summer 2014, 460 Hokies will be studying in more than 30 countries, The top seven destinations are the following:
+During Summer 2014, 460 Hokies studied in more than 30 countries, The top seven destinations were the following:

 - United Kingdom

 The Steger Center for International Scholarship promotes environmental stewardship among students in Riva San Vitale, Switzerland.

 Education Abroad, a unit within Outreach and International Affairs, has been renamed the Global Education Office.

 The new name becomes official in fall 2014.

 “Global education better describes the variety of international opportunities we offer,” Director Jennifer Quijano Sax said.
 “From faculty-led study abroad programs to exchange opportunities, internships and service projects, students have several options to gain an experience abroad.”